 There are different brands of bear canisters, all with pros and cons.
 The BearVault is a transparent plastic canister that comes in different sizes, and is quite popular among hikers.
 The Garcia and UDAP canisters are often rented out by the National Park service.
 My major problem with all these is the weight.

-The Bearikade canisters, made of Carbon fiber, are the lightest bear canisters available.
+The Bearikade canisters, made of carbon fiber, are the lightest bear canisters available.
 And, so you’ve guessed, also the most expensive.
 But for me weight is more important than cost, so I chose the Bearikade.

 The Bearikade comes in sizes from 500 cubic inch (Scout) to 900 cubic inch (Expedition).
 According to the Wild Ideas website the Weekender (650 cubic inch) can contain about 6 days of food.
 I planned a hike of 14 days, with 1 resupply halfway, so I have to carry 7 days of food.
 But food for the first day does not have to fit in the canister, because it will be eaten before I’ll go to sleep (with the bear canister at a safe 100 feet distance).

-Just to make sure all my food AND toilettries AND fuel AND stove AND cup AND spoon (did I forget anything?
+Just to make sure all my food AND toiletries AND fuel AND stove AND cup AND spoon (did I forget anything?
 Yes: my trash) would fit in the Weekender, I cut up a carton box and made a dummy in the exact size.

-The test consisted of putting all the possible food and other stuff (that I carefully computed in a spreadsheeet) into 1 liter ziplock bags and squeezing everthing into the carton box.
+The test consisted of putting all the possible food and other stuff (that I carefully computed in a spreadsheeet) into several 1 liter ziplock bags and squeezing everthing into the carton box.

 I was satisfied with the amount of stuff my dummy Weekender could hold.
 I also tested wether or not the canister would fit in my backpack.
 It did.
 I was ready to order the weekender.

-Customizing the bear can
+Customizing the Bear Can

 After a couple of weeks of anticipation, I could finally pick up my Weekender at the post office.
 When the package was handed to me I was surprised how light the package was for its size.